n8n-io/n8n-docs/docs/courses/level-one/index.md

 # Introduction

-Welcome to the n8n Certification Course Level I!
+Welcome to the n8n Certification Course Level 1!

 ## Is this course right for me?